rameshroy83/Learning-Testing/README.md

 # Learning-Testing
 This is my reposity for Learning&amp;Testing.
-Author - Ramesh Kumar Roy
+Author - Ramesh Kumar Roy (Tester)